Kyle Cook: The New Left

 After releasing their third album, More Than You Think You Are, in 2002, and spending the next year touring the globe, the members of Matchbox Twenty began to work on separate musical projects.
-Guitarist Kyle Cook reconnected with his former bandmates—drummer Brett Borges and bassist John Kibler.
+Guitarist Cook reconnected with his former bandmates—drummer Brett Borges and bassist John Kibler.
 The three had met during high school in rural Indiana.
 Under the name Downpour, the group had played proms and parties, but had parted ways once graduation came around.
 After Cook became part of Matchbox Twenty, the trio had kept in touch and recorded demos during Cook's time off from touring.
-Adopting the new The New Left, they added guitarist and singer-songwriter Eamon Ryland.
+Adopting the name the New Left, they added guitarist and singer-songwriter Eamon Ryland.

 The group's only release was the EP Let Go, released in 2004 during Cook's hiatus from Matchbox Twenty.
 It was recorded at Cook's studio in Orlando, Florida, and it includes six original blues-tinged rock tracks.